-1FUR1 documents its activities and accomplishments – the below listed archives provide a snapshot of our evolution month-over-month.
+1FUR1’s monthly newsletter documents our activities and accomplishments – the below listed archives provide a snapshot of our evolution month-over-month.

 Did you know?
 In 2019, 1FUR1 provided 1,971 animal assisted activity (AAA) and therapy (AAT) sessions, free-of-charge in the past year alone (click here for details).
 These efforts impacted over 10,386 children and seniors with the help of 46 animals across 50 facilities.
 1FUR1 continues to expand by visiting more hospitals, hospice units, long-term care facilities, assisted living communities, courthouses, victim service agencies and offices.